Areas of Focus

 Religious harm

 Religious harm can be difficult to speak about, particularly because it can sound unbelievable to those outside the faith community.
 This can deepen feelings of isolation.
 To doubt the faith is often dangerous and personal qualities may be attributed to God rather than recognised as your own, hurting your ability to foster healthy self esteem.
 Leaving a faith can take great courage and is often accompanied by loss, loneliness, and a profound reorientation of identity.
-I have supported LGBT+ people who have been negatively affected by religious practices, such as conversion therapy.
+I have supported people who have been negatively affected by religious practices, such as conversion therapy.
 Coupled with my own experiences of religious trauma, I have an interest in supporting people harmed by religious communities.